Fahren1t/Samurai-Game/README.md

       *Add unit tests to the code to make sure it is methods are working properly *Define how the object interract with each other *Define the behaviour of objects

+   *6. GUI Prototype:*(LLM: what is a GUI prototype in an Analysis of a game project)

+   The UI: every sub menu should be on the main menu.
+So that it is easy to understand.
+Aseprite will be used for visual design.
+      *Main Menu: Start, Settings, Scoreboard, Shop.
+      *after the game starts, there should e=be a HUD (Heads-Up Display): Health bars,special ability bar, score.(LLM) *Settings Menu: Sliders, toggles, or dropdowns for audio, graphics, and controls.(LLM) *After the game ends, there should be a pop up screen to access the sub menus.
+      *2 button iteractions after the game starts: defense, atack.
+      *Slide down menu for settings
+      *The player should be visible in the main menu, after pressing the start menu, menu buttons should dissappear and player should start moving
+      *Transitions and animations (e.g., sliding panels, fading menus).(LLM)

 5. A) **DDD**: **(A)** Do an Event-Storming to find your Domains!
 If your domain is too small, invent other domains around and document these domains (as if you have 100 Mio € from Edlich-Investment!) **(B)**.
 Drop your Domains into a Core Domain Chart **(C)** and indicate the Relations = Mappings (! see MIRO examples again) between the Domains in a new diagram!